LeiYaminSoe/schedule_appointment_api/README.md

 2. If Allocated date_time from API show as "2021-04-11 11:39:45 +0900", I consider as start_datetime "2021-04-11 11:00:00 +0900" from end_datetime "2021-04-11 12:00:00 +0900"
 3. I mainly focus on student time_zone so I change date_time according to student.
 4. I have the structure with api/v1 for version control of API and service layer for API call.
 I might need to add API secret key etc if requirement change.
+5. I add rack_attack to limit API request throttling(May be useful in future.)

 *Design